florian-thouraud/AboutMe/README.md

 <br />

-Feel free to browse through my work by clicking on the "Portfolio" link.
+Feel free to have a look at my work : [Portfolio](https://github.com/FlorianThd/Portfolio-in-English).
 <br />
 Thank you for your visit!